phpstreamserver/docs/docs/console-commands.md

 ---

 # Console commands
-PHPRunner provides a number of commands for management.
+PHPStreamServer provides a number of commands for management.
 For example, to start the server, you would run the following command:
 ```bash
 $ php server.php start